reconbot/node-reflecta/README.md

-Reflecta is a node.js client for communicating with an Arduino via the Reflecta protocol.
+node-reflecta is a node.js client for communicating with an Arduino via the [Reflecta](https://github.com/JayBeavers/Reflecta) protocol.

 > _Stability: Low_